Put Safety First & Don’t Delay Brake Services

 Changing your driving habits can help keep you from needing frequent brake repairs while also helping you stay safer on the road.
 Some of the most common bad driving habits are also some of the most damaging practices for your brakes.
 Here are some tips to keep your brakes lasting longer.

 - Do not ride your brakes.
 This is one of the most damaging habits for your brakes.
 The extra heat will wear down your brake pads and can deform your rotors.

 - Try to limit your stop-and-go driving.
 This constant braking strains your brakes and wears the parts out much faster.
 Try finding somewhat smoother commutes wherever possible, even if it adds a few extra minutes to your travel time.

 - Empty your trunk of any heavy loads.
 This added weight is taking a toll on your entire vehicle, not just your brakes.
 Don’t leave heavy loads in your trunk any longer than you need to transport them.

 - Stop traveling too close to the vehicle in front of you.
 Tailgating requires much more quick braking than if you were to drive a safe distance from the vehicles ahead.

 - Drive defensively, not aggressively.
 By driving aggressively, you’re far more likely to need last-second braking.
 This damages your brakes while also making it far less likely that your brakes will hold out for emergency braking when you need it next.

 Beginning to drive conscientiously about your vehicle’s health can also make you a better, safer driver.
 No bad driving habit is worth risking your roadway safety.

-Here at City Auto Repair, we take the safety of our customers and community seriously.
+Here at City Auto Repair in Gainesville, FL, we take the safety of our customers and community seriously.
 Our mechanics are equipped with the skill and expertise to get you back on the road with a vehicle equipped to handle all of your roadway needs.
 Book your appointment today.